Day in the life--military working dog

 |0

-This work, Day in the life--military working dog, is free of known copyright restrictions under U.S. copyright law.
+This work, Day in the life--military working dog, by MSgt Matthew McGovern, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT